 The telephone number for further details is +30 26610 41369.

-Except a front plaque at the entrance there is nothing else in the building that relate it to the birth of Duke of Edinburgh at 1921.
+Except a front plaque at the entrance, there is nothing else in the building to relate it with the birth of Duke of Edinburgh Phillip, who was born in here at 1921.

 More Monuments and Sights in Corfu